Tommy4chan/csadcsad2125ki404panurinas14/README.md

 # Details about repository
-This repository contains a project for a hardware-based Rock Paper Scissors game using Arduino Nano and Js.
+This repository contains a project for a hardware-based Rock Paper Scissors game using Arduino Nano and JavaScript React application.
 The game logic and decision-making will run primarily on the Arduino Nano, while the React application will serve as a graphical interface for users to interact with the game.

 ## Student details